 Price: An initial free report and then $14/month for access to traits reports and then one report per week.

 If you have decided to test your DNA, you may be overwhelmed by all of the choices available today.
-You can find our quick reference guide that compares the well-known companies that offer DNA testing here.
+Check out our comprehensive guide comparing DNA testing companies.

 Most Popular Genetic Lifehacks articles: